|Trains and Treasures of the USA

 Visit the Bryce National Park again this morning before resuming our westbound trip.
 We soon pass by Great Basin National Park on our way to

 Ely, Nevada and so a short stop is in order.
-From the 13,000-foot summit of Wheeler Peak to the sage-covered foothills, Great Basin National
+From the 13,000-foot summit of Wheeler Peak to the sage-covered foothills, Great Basin National Park

-photos along the line including a great shot of this train coming out of the one tunnel on this railway.
+along the line including a great shot of this train coming out of the one tunnel on this railway.

 Overnight: La Quinta Hotel, Ely, Nevada.
 Lunch and dinner included.